2ndrew2ncheta/Advanced-Data-Group-Project-3/README.md

 Using these results, we computed the mean and median capitalization rates for each of the four boroughs.
 Staten Island was not included.
 Our analysis showed:

   **Brooklyn**: On average borough 3 has the highest capitalization rates (12.6%) all NYC boroughs excluding Staten Island making them the riskiest investments.
-The low median cap rate (3.8%),however, means the majority of buildings in Queens don't possess a high risk for investors.
+The low median cap rate (3.8%),however, means the majority of buildings don't possess a high risk for investors.

   **Manhattan**: this borough contains the second highest cap rate (3.44%) on average.
 Investments here promise lower return but also lower risks for investors.
 Also the numbers show that most buildings here have an even lower cap rate (2.19%), meaning large inventory of low-profit buildings.